James Rymer: Life

 James Rymer was born in Kirkcaldy, Fife, on 5 August 1750, the son of Alexander Rymer, merchant, by his wife, Elisabeth Thomson.
-He was said to be related to the family of Thomas Rymer, compiler of the Fœdera.
+He claimed to be related to the family of Thomas Rymer, compiler of the Fœdera.
 His father died when he was young, but he was carefully educated by his mother.
 After having served an apprenticeship to a surgeon and apothecary, he studied anatomy and medicine at Edinburgh University.
 In 1770 he left Edinburgh for London.
 He was there appointed surgeon's mate on HMS Montreal, with which he made two voyages in the Mediterranean and Levant.
 Soon afterwards he joined the Trident, the ship of Rear-admiral Sir Peter Denis; subsequently went a voyage to Nevis in the West Indies, and in December 1775 became surgeon to the sloop Hazard.
 He very soon exchanged into the Surprise, commanded by Captain Robert Linzee, which reached Quebec in May 1776, and thence accompanied Admiral Montagu's squadron to St. John's, Newfoundland.
 On the return voyage, in November 1776, putrid fever broke out.

 Rymer was next attached as surgeon to the sloop Alderney, which was stationed at Great Yarmouth.
 While there he wrote a Sketch of Great Yarmouth, with some Reflections on Cold Bathing, 1777, 12mo.
 In 1778, in which year he says he published a volume of Remarks on the Earl of Chesterfield's Letters, he was transferred to the Conquistador, which was stationed at the Nore for the reception and distribution of impressed men and volunteers.
 After fifteen months' service he was transferred to the Marlborough, which was ordered for foreign service.
 Rymer, who attributed his transference to the dislike of his commanding officer, wrote a somewhat scurrilous pamphlet under the title Transplantation, or Poor Crocus pluckt up by the Root, 1779.
 He appears to have remained in the Navy till 1782.

 Rymer married at Reigate, Surrey, on 28 June 1784, Mary Stanning, by whom he had two daughters and three sons.
-On 2 June 1815 he was elected FRCS (Lond.), and seems to have practised medicine afterwards at Reigate and Ramsgate.
+He practised medicine afterwards at Reigate whilst promoting the sale of his quack medicines.
 He died at Reigate on 22 January 1829.
 His last surviving daughter died at Brighton on 13 June 1855.